sun-jiao/sun-jiao.github.io/_posts/2026-02-24-linux-u-o-reading-printer.md

 Your username and password will be stored in plaintext in `/etc/cups/printers.conf`.
 However, this file can only be read by its owners (in my case, `root` and `cpus`), so the risk is relatively small for a personal computer.

 If you cannot accept this risk, remove your username and password from the URL and use `smb://uorprint.rdg.ac.uk/FollowMe-BW`.
 Theoretically, in this case, you will be asked for your username and password when you create a print job.
 I'm not sure whether any desktop environment offers a "remember password" feature.

+## My credential is hardcoded but still being asked

+run this command in your console:

+`sudo lpadmin -p FollowMe-BW -o auth-info-required=none`